-Negusu Aklilu is currently a PhD student at UMass Boston in the field of Global Governance and Human Security.
-His current research interests include the environmental dimensions of the growing BRICS and Asia relationship with Africa.
-Before joining the PhD program, he worked as environment and climate change advisor for DFID-Ethiopia where he moved after serving as director of Forum for Environment (FfE), a local NGO, for almost eight years.
-As director of the Forum for Environment and one of Ethiopia’s most influential environmental advocates, he provided strategic leadership for environmental awareness-raising and advocacy campaigns.
-Furthermore, he served as the editor-in-chief of Akirma: A Magazine on Environment and Development and co-editor of the Ethiopian Environment Review, which he launched in 2010.
-Negusu has also successfully spearheaded and played key roles in national and international initiatives for conservation and sustainable use of environmental resources.
-He initiated and led the National Green Award Program for more than five years, cofounded and co-chaired the Ethiopian Civil Society Network on Climate Change, which comprised about 60 organizations for more than three years, and co-chaired the United Nations Environment Programme’s Advisory Group on International Environmental Governance.
-He was selected as one of 13 Emerging Leaders of the Global Environmental Governance Project in 2010.
+Negusu Aklilu is currently working as a climate change advisor for DFID-Ethiopia where he moved after serving as director of Forum for Environment (FfE), a local NGO, for almost eight years.
+As director of the Forum for Environment and one of Ethiopia’s most influential environmental advocates, he provided strategic leadership for environmental awareness-raising campaigns.
+He serves as the editor-in-chief of Akirma: A Magazine on Environment and Development and coeditor of the Ethiopian Environment Review, which he launched in 2010.
+Aklilu has also successfully spearheaded and played key roles in national and international initiatives for conservation and sustainable use of environmental resources.
+He co-founded and currently co-chairs the Ethiopian Civil Society Network on Climate Change, which comprises 60 organizations, and co-chairs the United Nations Environment Programme’s Advisory Group on International Environmental Governance.
+He was selected as one of 13 Emerging Leaders of the Global Environmental Governance Project.
 In 2011, Negusu received The Yale World Fellowship award and spent the fall semester at Yale University.

 Murray Carroll is a master’s degree candidate in International Relations at Harvard University.
 He looks forward to continuing his research into strengthening environmental governance institutions and increasing the effectiveness of compliance and enforcement mechanisms in the environmental regimes.
 He is currently a Director of the International Court for the Environment Coalition and has worked with the International Maritime Organization, the Environmental Law Foundation, Sustainable Future Consulting at the LSE, the Government of Canada, and Scotia Capital, a Canadian Investment Bank.
 Murray has a law degree from the London School of Economics, has studied Alternative Dispute Resolution at Queen Mary University of London and Harvard Law School, and graduated “with Distinction” from the University of Manitoba with a bachelor’s degree in Political Studies.